nolepeople/nolepeople/README.md

 💡 &nbsp;Febrianti Ina  <3\
 🎓 &nbsp;I learn what I find useful.\
 💬 &nbsp;I'm can speak a little English and Indonesian.\
-✉️ &nbsp;You can shoot me an email at natsuya.ren@gmail.com!
-I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>